femyleeeee/revoq/README.md

 ## Benchmarking

-revoq ships **one** benchmark binary with two modes, and is deliberate about what each one is allowed to claim.
+The latency benchmark has two modes, and is deliberate about what each one is allowed to claim.

+The reference tuned run below reports 177 ns p99 in the recommended separate-core topology, with host details and reproduction scripts included.
+Low-latency claims without the machine are not useful.

 **Portable mode** — no root, no pinning, no hugepages.
 Good for functional checks and rough local comparisons. *Not* a source of host-to-host p99 claims.